 “Verne Gagne was very tough.
 I had a lot of matches with him over the years,” said Race.
 “His ability and knowledge of wrestling made him very tough.”

-On May 23rd, 1973, in Kansas City, Missouri, Harley stepped into the ring with the NWA World Heavyweight Champion Dory Funk Jr. The two men would wrestle in a best of two out of three falls match, and when it was over, Harley would be the new Champion in the first of what would be his eight title reigns with the National Wrestling Alliance.
+On May 23rd, 1973, in Kansas City, Missouri, Harley stepped into the ring with the NWA World Heavyweight Champion Dory Funk Jr. The two men would wrestle in a best of two out of three falls match, and when it was over, Harley would be the new Champion in the first of what would be his eighth title reign with the National Wrestling Alliance.

 “I got started in the wrestling business because it was something I watched on T.V. and it was something that I truly loved to do,” said Race.
 “To be called the World’s Champion at something you love to do, how can it get any better than that?”